Dynamic financial analysis: Cox, Ingersoll, and Ross (CIR) interest rate generator

 The CIR model has two components: a deterministic $a(b-r_t)$ and a stochastic part$\sigma\sqrt{r_t}\,$.
-The deterministic part will go in the reverse direction of what the current short term rate is heading.
+The deterministic part will go in the reverse direction of where the current short term rate is heading.
 In other words, the further the current interest rate is from the long term expected rate, the harder the deterministic part tries to reverse it back to the long term mean.

 The stochastic part is purely random; it can either help the current interest rate deviate from its long term mean or the reverse.
 Because this part is multiplied by the square root of the current interest rate, when the current interest rate is low, its impact is minimum, thus leading to the unlikelihood of the interest rate going below zero, and the interest rate cannot be negative.
 However, the reverse is true if the current rate is high.

-Jurisdictional Risk Generator

-In the United States, each state has its own regulatory, jurisdictional and legislative bodies, and there are advantages and disadvantages for an insurance company conducting businesses in different states.
-For example, some states have restrictions on how much rate increase that an insurance company can charge for the risks on which it takes.
-Such risk can severely hamper the insurance entity's profitability and operation.

-In DFA, jurisdiction risk is reflected in two ways.